tldr-pages/tldr/pages/common/qownnotes.md

 # qownnotes

 > Markdown note-taking application.
-> Optionally integrates with the notes application of Nextcloud and ownCloud.
+> Optionally integrates with the note-taking applications of Nextcloud and ownCloud.
 > More information: <https://www.qownnotes.org/getting-started/cli-parameters.html>.

 - Run in portable mode: